Carseldine railway station

+Carseldine is a railway station operated by Queensland Rail on the Redcliffe Peninsula line.
+It opened in 1986 serves the Brisbane suburbs of Carseldine and Fitzgibbon.
+It is a ground level station, featuring one island platforms with two faces each and one side platform.

 History

 In September 1985, the Queensland Government provided funding to build Carseldine station in the state budget.

 The station was opened by the Minister for Transport Don Lane in June 1986.
 Lifts were installed in 1999.
 On 28 August 2000, a third platform opened as part of the addition of a third track from Northgate to Bald Hills.

 Services

 Carseldine is served by all Citytrain network services from Kippa-Ring to Central, many continuing to Springfield Central.